Isomorpfishm/neuron/README.md

 **Update (June 26, 2021) on `task3-2.hoc`:**
 * Inserted `tmgsyn.mod` NMODL mechanism to the axon of all 12 neurons in the system.
-* Improved the coding style for generating the intranodal and internodal synapses.
+* Optimisation on generating the intranodal and internodal synapses.
+* Hodgkin–Huxley model in all compartments were restored to default values.
 * Composed a script named `find_signal_peaks.py` to find the peaks of the neuronal transmission voltage.